Chetan Anand (director): Personal life

-In 1943, Anand married Uma Chatterji, a Bengali Christian woman of Brahmin heritage.
-Uma's father, Gyanesh Chandra Chatterji, was the principal of Government Law College, Lahore, and he was the son of Rev. Probhat Chandra Chatterji, a Christian priest.
-Uma's mother, Ila Chatterji, was a first cousin of Mona Singha, better known as Kalpana Kartik, wife of Chetan's older brother Dev Anand.
+In 1943, Chetan Anand married Uma Chatterji, a Bengali Christian woman of Brahmin heritage.
+Her father, Gyanesh Chandra Chatterji, was the principal of Government Law College, Lahore, and he was the son of Rev. Probhat Chandra Chatterji, a Christian priest.
+Her mother, Ila Chatterji, was a first cousin of Mona Singha, better known as Kalpana Kartik, wife of Chetan's younger brother Dev Anand.
 Kalpana Kartik's father and Uma's maternal grandmother were brother and sister.
-Also, Uma was a sister of Pakistani Bharatanatyam dancer Indu Mitha.
+Also, Uma was a sister of the Pakistani Bharatanatyam dancer, Indu Mitha.

-Anand and Uma quickly became the parents of two sons, Ketan Anand and Vivek Anand.
-However, they separated within a few years of marriage, and Uma Anand then became the companion of Ebrahim Alkazi, a Muslim theatre professional.
-Until 1956, it was legally impossible for Hindus (and nearly impossible for Christians) to get a divorce.
+Chetan Anand and Uma quickly became the parents of two sons, Ketan and Vivek, but they separated within a few years and she became the companion of Ebrahim Alkazi, a Muslim theatre professional.
+Until 1956, it was legally impossible for Hindus (and nearly impossible for Christians) to obtain a divorce.
 Therefore, despite open adultery, the couple remained legally married to each other.

-In the 1960s, many years after being estranged from his wife, Anand fell in love with Priya Rajvansh, who had made her debut as heroine of his film Haqeeqat.
+In the 1960s, many years after being estranged from his wife, Chetan Anand fell in love with Priya Rajvansh, who had made her debut as heroine of his film Haqeeqat.
 The two fell in love during the making of this film, and their relationship lasted all their lives.
 Priya Rajvansh worked in every single film made by Anand beginning with Haqeeqat, and more surprisingly, she did not work in a single film made by anyone else.
 Since Anand was a legally married man, the two were unable to formalize their relationship, and they had no children together.

-Anand died aged 76 on 6 July 1997 in Mumbai.
+Chetan Anand died aged 76 on 6 July 1997 in Mumbai.
 He bequeathed a sizable portion of his wealth to Priya Rajvansh.
 This included the right of lifelong residence in his sprawling beachfront bungalow in Ruia Park, Juhu, Mumbai, where real estate is among the most expensive in India.
 She was given no right to sell the property, which would revert to Anand's sons upon her death; the arrangement was made because Priya Rajvansh and Anand had no children together, and this would enable her to live her whole life in the house that she had shared with him for two decades, while not depriving his sons of this valuable piece of real estate.

 On 27 March 2000, three years after his death, Priya Rajvansh was murdered in the same beachfront bungalow.
 Both of Anand's sons, Ketan and Vivek, were arrested for the murder.
 They were convicted and given the sentence of life imprisonment.
 However, they were granted bail after spending two years in jail.